wp-plugins/pixabay-images/readme.txt

 Features include:

 * Search Pixabay's public domain pictures via "Add Media" button inside the editor.
-* Filter search results by image type (clipart, photo) and/or orientation (landscape, portrait).
+* Filter search results by image type (clipart, photo) and/or orientation (horizontal, vertical).
 * Preview images in paginated search results.
 * Direct image uploads to WordPress' media library.
 * Use of standard media dialogues for editing and inserting images.